Irrational-Encoding-Wizardry/guide.encode.moe/encoding/preparation.md

 VapourSynth.

-While many (especially older) encoders still use Avisynth, there is no reason to use it if you're just starting to learn encoding.
+While many (especially older) encoders still use Avisynth, there is no reason to use it if you're just starting to learn encoding.[^1] Most Avisynth users only use it because they have years of experience and don't want to switch.
-<span title="It should be noted that the author strongly disagrees with this sentiment.
-The two have a lot in common, and any capable Avisynth encoder could reach a similar leven in Vapoursynth within a few months, maybe even weeks.">Most
-Avisynth users only use it because they have years of experience and don't want to switch.</span>

-<span title="At least I&#39;m honest, okay?">Since this guide is aimed
+Since this guide is aimed
-towards new encoders and the author has no qualms about imposing his own opinions onto the host of people willing to listen, the guide will focus on VapourSynth.</span> Avisynth equivalents are provided for certain functions where applicable, but the sample code will always be written for VapourSynth.
+towards new encoders and the author has no qualms about imposing his own opinions onto the host of people willing to listen, the guide will focus on VapourSynth.
+Avisynth equivalents are provided for certain functions where applicable, but the sample code will always be written for VapourSynth.